Our annual growth and yield monitoring programme has progressed well in 2019-2020 with the following activities completed or near-completion:

 City Forests has largely reached its sustainable levels of harvesting now.
 Most current harvesting is taking place in the company’s larger Waipori and Tokoiti forests.

-TBfree/Ospri animal pest control chemical operations have been conducted in our Waipori forest during the last year.
+TBfree/Ospri animal pest control chemical operations have been conducted in our Waipori forest during 2019.
 (TBfree's operations are authorised by a variety of Acts and Regulations.)

 City Forests actively participates in research into chemical and non-chemical alternatives, and is continually evaluating its management practices for ways in which to minimise Highly Hazardous chemical use.